ethereum/eth-utils/docs/utilities.rst

 Returns the provided byte string in a human readable format.

-If the value is 5 bytes or less it is returned in full in its hexidecimal representation (without a ``0x`` prefix)
+If the value is 5 bytes or less it is returned in full in its hexadecimal representation (without a ``0x`` prefix)

-If the value is longer that 5 bytes it is returned in its hexidecimal representation (without a ``0x`` prefix) with the middle segment replaced by an ellipsis, only showing the first and last four hexidecimal nibbles.
+If the value is longer that 5 bytes it is returned in its hexadecimal representation (without a ``0x`` prefix) with the middle segment replaced by an ellipsis, only showing the first and last four hexadecimal nibbles.

 .. doctest::